acl-services/paprika/packages/Uploader/READEME.md

 ## Usage

-The `<Uploader />` component use a render prop pattern expecting a function to be pass a children.
+The `<Uploader />` component uses a render prop pattern expecting a function to pass children.

 ```js
 <Uploader>